ahmedfadheljedidi/fastlane-plugin-firebase_test_lab/README.md

 **Available parameters:**

+- `test_ios`: true: Test iOS, false: Test Android
-- `app_path`: You may provide a different path in the local filesystem (e.g: `/path/to/app-bundle.zip`) or on Google Cloud Storage (`gs://your-bucket/path/to/app-bundle.zip`) that points to an app bundle as specified [here](https://firebase.google.com/docs/test-lab/ios/command-line#build_xctests_for_your_app).
+- `ios_app_path`: You may provide a different path in the local filesystem (e.g: `/path/to/app-bundle.zip`) or on Google Cloud Storage (`gs://your-bucket/path/to/app-bundle.zip`) that points to an app bundle as specified [here](https://firebase.google.com/docs/test-lab/ios/command-line#build_xctests_for_your_app).
 If a Google Cloud Storage path is used, the service account must have read access to such file.
 - `gcp_project`: The Google Cloud project name for Firebase Test Lab to run on.
 - `gcp_requests_timeout`: The timeout, in seconds, to use for all requests to the Google Cloud platform (e.g. uploading your app bundle ZIP).
 If this parameter is omitted, Google Cloud SDK's default requests timeout value will be used.
 If you are finding that your ZIP uploads are timing out due to the ZIP file being large and not completing within the set timeout time, increase this value.
 - `gcp_additional_client_info`: Additional information to include in the client information of your test job.
 For example, if you'd like to include metadata to use in a Google cloud function in response to your test job's outcome.
 See https://firebase.google.com/docs/reference/functions/functions.testLab.ClientInfo for more information.
 - `oauth_key_file_path`: The path to the Google Cloud service account key.
 If not set, the Google application default credential will be used.
 - `devices`: An array of devices for your app to be tested on.
-Each device is represented as a ruby hash, with `ios_model_id`, `ios_version_id`, `locale` and `orientation` properties, the first two of which are required.
+Each device is represented as a ruby hash, with `model`, `version`, `locale` and `orientation` properties, the first two of which are required.
 If not set, it will default to iPhone X on iOS 11.2.
 This array cannot be empty.
 - `async`: If set to true, the action will not wait for the test results but exit immediately.
 - `timeout_sec`: After how long will the test be abandoned by Firebase Test Lab.
 Duration should be given in seconds.
 - `result_storage`: Designate which location on Google Cloud Storage to store the test results.
 This should be a directory (e.g: `gs://your-bucket/tests/`)
+- `android_app_apk`: The path for your app apk.
+Default: app/build/outputs/apk/debug/app-debug.apk
+- `android_test_apk`: The path for your android test apk.
+Default: app/build/outputs/apk/androidTest/debug/app-debug-androidTest.apk
+- `extra_options`: Extra options that you need to pass to the gcloud command.
+Default: empty string"

 ## Issues and Feedback